 If you look up research done in preschool and kindergarten classrooms, you’ll discover that their abilities to read, write, count, or identify patterns is only indicative of how well they do on tests.
-The future success of our young children is closely linked to their social-emotional skills.
+But the future success of our young children is closely linked to their social-emotional skills.

 A recent study found that fourth-graders “who had entered kindergarten with inadequate social-emotional skills were up to 80 percent more likely to have been retained in grade, up to 80 percent more likely to have received special education services and up to seven times more likely to have been suspended or expelled at least once over the previous five years” (source).